How to Dispose of Yard Debris

 Household Goods Donation

-The Take It or Leave It Shed is a partnership between the City’s Department of Public Works and Eco Neighbors, a local environmental group.
+The Take It or Leave It Shed is a partnership between the City’s Department of Public Works and Eco Neighbors, a local - volunteer run, environmental group.
 It allows residents to give away usable items to their neighbors, or to take advantage of treasure that someone else can no longer use.